Thoracic Vertebrae

 Fowl

-• The first and the sixth are free, second to the fifth are fused into one piece.
+• The first and sixth are free, while the second to fifth are fused into one piece.
 The seventh is fused to the lumbo-sacral segment.

 • Each vertebra presents a complete capitular cavity for the corresponding rib.